IntelligentImaging/FetalR2Star/README.md

 >

 ## Requirements
 This repository has been tested on Ubuntu 22.04.5 LTS, but is assumed to work on other Linux-based operating systems, too.
+Image export and display require Python and NumPy.

 #### Scripts
 Pre-processing, reconstruction and post-processing is performed with the [BART toolbox](https://github.com/mrirecon/bart).